wolframdeus/backend-template/README.md

 2. Create `.env` file in project root and pass all required [environment variables](#environment-variables)
 3. Build project - `yarn build`
 4. Start project - `yarn start`

+## Development

+To commit project changes `conventional-github-releaser` is used.
+It means, `CONVENTIONAL_GITHUB_RELEASER_TOKEN` env variable is required.
+To get it, follow this [link](https://github.com/settings/tokens/new).
+Create a token with scope `repo`